Classification of momentum proper exact Hamiltonian group actions and the equivariant Eliashberg cotangent bundle conjecture: The main result and applications

 where $(a,a\phi,v)$ is an arbitrary representative of $y$.
 (Here on the right hand side we denote by $\big[a',a'\phi',v'\big]$ the equivalence class of $\big(a',a'\phi',v'\big)$.) \end{itemize} The main result is the following.
-(As always, we assume that $G$ is compact and connected.) \comm{$G$ compact $\then$ $H$ compact.
-Need this for the symplectic quotient $Y_\rho$ to be well-defined + for \reff{thm:class Ham:inj} $\follows$.
-Use $G$ connected in \reff{thm:model:inj}: implies $M:=Y_\rho$ connected $\then$ $\phi'$ is central. (hypothesis of Lemma \ref{le:A y})} \begin{thm}[Hamiltonian $G$-model functor] \begin{enui} \item (well-definedness on objects) The map $\Model{G}$ is well-defined on objects, i.e., $\psi_\rho$ is indeed an exact Hamiltonian $G$-action. \item (well-definedness on morphisms) The map $\Model{G}$ is well-defined on morphisms, i.e.,
+(As always, we assume that $G$ is compact and connected.) \begin{thm}[Hamiltonian $G$-model functor] \begin{enui} \item (well-definedness on objects) The map $\Model{G}$ is well-defined on objects, i.e., $\psi_\rho$ is indeed an exact Hamiltonian $G$-action. \item (well-definedness on morphisms) The map $\Model{G}$ is well-defined on morphisms, i.e.,

 the right hand side of \reff{eq:Model G} does not depend on the choice of a representative $(a,a\phi,v)$, and $\Model{G}(g,T)$ is a morphism of $\HamEx{G}$. \item (functoriality) The map $\Model{G}$ is a covariant functor. \item (essential injectivity) The map between the sets of isomorphism classes induced by $\Model{G}$ is injective. \item (morphisms) Let $(H,\rho)$ and $(H',\rho')$ be objects of $\SympRep{G}$, and $(g,T),(\hhat g,\hhat T)$ be morphisms between these objects. $\Model{G}$ maps these morphisms to the same morphism if and only if